 It is a misdemeanor to possess small amounts of marijuana, but by and large, most marijuana cultivators will have in their possession a much larger amount of the drug (>4oz).
 With possession of a large amount of marijuana also comes speculation about an attempt to distribute/deliver for personal use.

-Getting busted as a marijuana cultivator opens up windows and doors on all sides to a slew of varying and enhancing charges based off of the standard charge of possession of marijuana.
+Getting charged as a marijuana cultivator opens up windows and doors on all sides to a slew of varying and enhancing charges based on the standard charge of possession of marijuana.
 That is why it is extremely important to obtain professional legal assistance if you have been or expect to be charged with marijuana cultivation via possession charges.

 Overview of Marijuana Cultivation